YamaKentucky/arduino_git/メイン/Tag6_kai/arduino-dw1000-master/README.md

 -------------

 **Development:**
-There is **no active development** by the owner *thotro*.

-This library is currently (2019) **not actively maintained**.

-Anyway you can create pull requests if you found a bug or developed a new feature.
-They maybe help others.
+There is no active development by the owner *thotro*.
+Anyway this library is still maintained, so make pull requests if you found a bug or developed a new feature!

 **TODOs:**
 * Fill wiki: https://github.com/thotro/arduino-dw1000/wiki